-The Village's Water Division provides water service for both domestic use and fire protection.
-Water supply is obtained from six deep wells which travel through roughly 80 miles of water main, and water infrastructure consists of two water towers, six wells, and two water treatment plants.
-As growth occurs, the Village should monitor the need to add additional water infrastructure capacity, including the expansion of the West Water Treatment Plant, as well as the drilling of new wells and construction of new water towers.
-The Village may consider diversifying its water capacity through agreements with adjacent municipalities.
+The Village's Water Department provides water service for both domestic use and fire protection.
+Water supply is obtained from five deep wells which travel through roughly 80 miles of water main, and water infrastructure consists of three water towers, five wells, and two water treatment plants.
+As growth occurs, the Village should monitor the need to add additional water infrastructure capacity, including expansion of the West Water Treatment Plant as well as the drilling of new wells and construction of new water towers.